I lost about 80 pounds a couple of years ago and was able to keep the weight off by mostly eating natural foods with an emphasis on vegetables.

-I should obviously give up the candy, desserts, and sweeteners in the picture on the right.
-But, I also need to consider giving up the foods on the left, which are marketed as healthier than their alternatives.
+I should obviously give up candy, desserts, and sweeteners.
+But, I also need to consider giving up processed foods that are marketed as “healthy sweets.”

 Sugar affects your mental health as well as your physical health.
 It can cause heightened anxiety and mood swings.
 You can learn more about how excessive amounts of sugar can affect your mental health at Psychology Today.